max70990/Python-203/README.md

 - Integration: Compatibility with OpenZeppelin and Ethereum libraries.

 ### Why I used Infura ?
-I used Infura as Infura provides reliable access to the Ethereum network without running a local node.
+I used Infura as it provides reliable access to the Ethereum network without running a local node.
 I choosed Inufura mainly for:
 - Ease of Use: Quick connection to Sepolia via an API.
 - Reliability: Stable network access for transactions and interactions.